supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 4. Using the Azure portal, stop both **WebVM1** and **SQLVM1**.
 Wait a minute for the VMs to stop.

 5. Refresh the blade with the Contoso application.
 The application still works.
-Confirm again that the database is writing by making a change to one of the policies.
+Confirm again that the database is writable by changing one of the policies.

 6. Open an Azure Bastion session with **SQLVM2** (with username `demouser@contoso.com` and password `Demo!pass123`).
 Open **SQL Server Management Studio** and connect to **SQLVM2** using Windows Authentication.
 Locate the BCDRAOG availability group, right-click and select **Show Dashboard**.
 Note that the dashboard shows **SQLVM2** as the primary replica, and there is a critical warning about **SQLVM1** not being available.